AlexP11223/gdrive_link_transformer/README.md

 Use PyTest to run tests: `poetry run pytest` or in PyCharm.

-Use `poetry run gdrive-direct-link` to run the script when you have a Google Drive sharing link in the clipboard.
+Use `poetry run gdrive-direct-link` to run the script when you have a Google Drive sharing link in the clipboard, or `poetry run gdrive-direct-link https://drive.google.com/file/d/qwe123456/view`

 # TODO